HordLawk/YottaBot/README.md

 * [Privacy Policy](https://github.com/HordLawk/YottaBot/wiki/Privacy-Policy)
 * [Terms of Service](https://github.com/HordLawk/YottaBot/wiki/Terms-of-Service)

+P.S.: the features detailed in this wiki are slightly outdated

 ## Selfhosting
 You may selfhost (AKA run your own instance of) this bot under the following circumstances:
 - Your instance (referred to as a "clone") must be **private**.